 You’ll be hiking eight miles to the Supai village where you will check-in, and then an additional two miles to Havasu Falls.
 It should take 4-6 hours depending on your fitness level.

 Is the hike to Havasu Falls challenging?

-From the parking lot you’ll immediately start your descent into the canyon.
+From the parking lot, you’ll immediately start your descent into the canyon.
 It’s about a mile and a half of switchbacks to the bottom and the remainder of the hike is flat.
-This section is hard on your knees on the way in and incredibly steep and challenging on the way out.
+This section is hard on your knees on the way in and it’s incredibly steep and challenging on the way out.

 Hiking poles will help to make the trek to the bottom of the canyon easier on your knees and will keep you balanced.

 Read all about what to pack for Havasu Falls here!

 What time should I start hiking to Havasu Falls?